hrtang512/linear_regression_tt/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+These are basic examples which show you how to solve a common problem:

 ``` r
 library(linearregtt)